How to setup the DNS Firewall:

 After you wait one hour, you can test that the addresses work by doing DNS lookups against them for domains on your nameservers and making sure you are getting correct responses.

 That’s it!
-Welcome to Virtual DNS.
+Welcome to the DNS Firewall.

 Now that you are in that organization’s settings, click on the “Members” tab.